ivanovaos/asthma-map.github.io/pages/ci.md

 ### Applications

-The diagram is intended for 1) managing the AsthmaMap resource and defining disease hallmarks; 2) omics data visualisation via connecting this layer to the Activity Flow layer, 3) presenting asthma endotypes as patterns of cell types and pathways invovled.
+The Cellular Interactions layer is intended for 1) managing the AsthmaMap resource and defining disease hallmarks; 2) omics data visualisation via connecting this layer to the Activity Flow layer, 3) presenting asthma endotypes as patterns of cell types and pathways invovled.

 ### Availability